 As a result, he founded A Man in Recovery Foundation, a phenomenally successful 501c3 nonprofit that’s sole purpose is to facilitate free or reduced-cost recovery services to addicts and their families.

-Today, in addition to running addiction recovery groups for addicts and families, Tim Ryan is the subject of the new A&E documentary, Dope Man, reaching millions.
+Today, in addition to running addiction recovery groups for addicts and families, Tim Ryan was the subject of the A&E documentary, Dope Man, reaching millions.
 He has been a featured thought leader in numerous national media, including USA Today, Newsweek, Chicago Tribune, and “The Steve Harvey Show with Dr. Drew,” and dozens of nationally syndicated radio shows.
-He was an invited guest by the U.S. President to the 2016 State of the Union Address.
+He is a Goodwill Ambassador, and was an invited guest by the U.S. President to the 2016 State of the Union Address.
 He is the author of the bestselling book, From Dope to Hope.
 He is the National Outreach Director for Transformations Drug and Alcohol Treatment Center.
 Tim frequently speaks to schools, healthcare providers, municipalities, community groups, corporations, and others who care to hear his message.

-Tim Ryan’s message is inspiring because he has walked the journey of addiction and recovery.
+Tim Ryan’s message is powerful, because he has walked the journey of addiction and recovery.
 He spreads hope and tools to those who need them most.
-He believes he is blessed with the gift of continued sobriety, and his personal mission is to promote awareness of the life-threatening effects of opiate addiction, most especially heroin.
-He has committed himself to educating all who will listen about the hard truths of addiction and the potential for a full and happy life in recovery.
+He is blessed with the gift of continued sobriety, and his personal mission is to guide others into recovery–while initiating change on a broader scale to prevent and address the opioid epidemic.
+He educates all who will listen about the hard truths of addiction and the potential for a full and joyful life in recovery.